admiration in 30 Seconds

 Word Origin

-Original meaning: To look at with wonder
+Original meaning: To wonder at, to marvel at.

 Cultural Context